 1 Altitude (1 Raffles Pl, Singapore)

 Open Monday to Thursday 11am to 10pm, Friday and Saturday 11am to 2am, Sunday 11am to midnight.

 Located on the 63rd floor at 282 meters high, 1 Altitude is the highest rooftop bar and club in Singapore , as well as being the highest open-air rooftop bar in the world.
-Frequented by celebrities from all over the world, this club offers a spectacular view of the city of Singapore and also a dance floor.
+Frequented by celebrities from around the world, this club offers spectacular views of the city of Singapore and even a dance floor.

 There is also a swimming pool, where you can relax to tropical house music and a cocktail in hand.
 Check the weather forecast before you come, as the rooftop club closes in case of rain.
 Admission is a little expensive ($35 by 9pm, or $45), but the party experience at this club is well worth the price.

 Drip Singapore (100 Orchard Road, Singapore)